-Yet the town’s languid, laid-back ambience invites you to linger.
-Whether you arrive by air or by road, Puerto Maldonado will certainly be a shock to the system.
-Unlike Peru’s larger Amazon cities further north, this is a rawer, untidier jungle town (although it’s rapidly becoming more well-heeled) with a mercilessly sweltering climate and a fair quantity of mosquitoes.
-But its beautiful plaza and burgeoning accommodation options will, together with a lively nightlife, provide plenty of reason to hang around here for a couple of days.
+Yet its languid, laid-back ambience invites you to linger.
+Whether you arrive by air or by road, Puerto Maldonado will be a shock to the system, with a mercilessly sweltering climate and a fair quantity of mosquitoes.
+But its beautiful plaza and burgeoning accommodation options will, together with a lively nightlife, provide plenty of reason to hang around a couple of days.

-The town itself has been important over the years for rubber, logging, gold and oil prospecting, and its commercial role has taken on greater dimensions as a port of call on the Transoceanic Highway.
-It’s of foremost importance to travelers, however, as the jumping-off point for a voyage on the Ríos Tambopata and Madre de Dios, converging here.
-These watery wonderlands offer the most accessible primary jungle locales in the country, yet are served by excellent accommodation options for those craving that touch of luxury.
-Undisputedly, Puerto Maldonado offers travelers more chance to see, feel and hear the Amazonian jungle than anywhere else in Peru.
+The city itself has been important over the years for rubber, logging, gold and oil prospecting, and its commercial role has assumed greater dimensions as a port of call on the Carretera Interocéanica.
+It’s of foremost importance to travelers, however, as the jumping-off point for a voyage on Ríos Tambopata and Madre de Dios, which converge here.
+These watery wonderlands offer the most accessible primary jungle locales in the country, yet are served by excellent accommodations for those craving luxury.
+Indisputably, Puerto Maldonado offers travelers more chance to see, feel and hear the Amazonian jungle than anywhere else in Peru.